Guyana - GY - GUY - GUY - South America

 Military and security forces

-the Guyana Defense Force is a unified force with ground, air, and coast guard components, as well as the Guyana National Reserve (2024)
+the Guyana Defense Force (GDF) is a unified force with ground, air, and coast guard components, as well as the Guyana National Reserve (2024)

 note: the Guyana Police Force under the Ministry of Home Affairs is responsible for internal security